StephanMusgrave/CV/README.md

 - PostgreSQL database
 - JavaScript, jQuery and AJAX
 - JSON and jBuilder
-- HTML5 and ERB
+- HTML5 and Embedded Ruby templating system
-- CSS3 and Twitter Bootstrap
-- Mobile-first responsive design
+- CSS3 and Twitter Bootstrap: Mobile-first responsive design
 - User authentication and authorisation with bcrypt and Devise
 - DataMapper and ActiveRecord
 - WebSockets
 - Integration of APIs including Twilio, Stripe, Paperclip and Google Maps
 - Version control with git and GitHub
-- Deployment to Heroku and image hosting on AWS
+- Deployment on Heroku and image hosting on AWS
-- Agile values, principles and practices
 - Precompiled languages such as CoffeeScript, HAML and SASS

 ### Software development experience